john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 # Reflection and Review
 Mistakes and improvements:
-1. Keeps the scale balanced between resource and business goal.
+1. To keep the scale balanced between resource and business goal.
 Maximizes the quality of game under the capability cap of team
-2. Puts phone integration test into iteration loop early on so problem can be discovered in early stage
+2. To put phone integration test into iteration loop early on so problems can be discovered in early stage
-3. Never reveal developing process to users.
+3. To never reveal developing process to users.
 They don't know what you're doing in most cases.
 Only reveal it to experts or those who can provide accurate advices
-4. Generates less inheritance.
-Encapsulates motion, action, animation control related codes into something like controller class and attach both entity class (data) and controller class (performans) to Unity game object
+4. To make less inheritance.
+Encapsulates motion, action, animation control related codes into something like controller class and attach both entity class (data) and controller class (character performans) to Unity game object

 Things that I'm proud of:
 1. Management: Accurate schedule estimation, iterative integration in real practice
 3. Skill: Integrates Live 2D with Unity successfully.
-Combines my skills of art and programming together
+Combines my skills of digital art and programming together
 4. I don't know it's good or not.
 I completed entire game making process by my own.
 Now I have basic understanding of entire game making process at client side

 # Future Work and Expectation